KixAss/homebridge-ziggo-next/README.md

 ## Configuration
 Add a new platform to your homebridge `config.json`.

-Specific "favourite" inputs can be added manually or all available inputs reported by the AVR will be set.
+Specific "favourite" inputs can be added manually or all available inputs reported by the AVR will be set (only the first 50).

 Example configuration: